hoanhan101/gray/_posts/2020-03-13-how-will-you-measure-your-life.md

   - It needs CONSISTENT attention and care, though it's difficult because
     - You'll be routinely tempted to invest your resources elsewhere that provide you a more immediate payoff
     - Your family and friends rarely shout the loudest to demand your attention
-  - The clock of building a fullfilling relationship is ticking from the start
+  - The clock of building a fulfilling relationship is ticking from the start
   - Understand what's the most important to the other person by asking yourself "What job does one most need me to do?"
-  - Children need to do more than learning new skills - they need to be challenged, solve hard problems and develope values
+  - Children need to do more than learning new skills - they need to be challenged, solve hard problems and develop values
 - Stay out of jail
   - The best way to avoid the consequences of uncomfortable moral concessions is to never start making in the first place